-The recovery plan will be implemented by the staff from the NT Government (currently Flora and Fauna Division, DENR) in collaboration with the other stakeholders.
-There will be no formal recovery team.
+Implementation of the recovery plan will be coordinated by a national recovery team to include representatives from the Commonwealth, NT and Western Australian Governments, Alice Springs Desert Park, Perth Zoo, conservation NGOs (such as the Australian Wildlife Conservancy) and other stakeholders.
 Major evaluation of the recovery plan will be undertaken halfway through the plan (5 years) by the Commonwealth Government.
 Evaluation of existing actions (see Table 1) will determine actions and costing for the remaining five years of the plan and a supplementary document outlining these will be produced.
-Ongoing evaluation of actions will also be undertaken by NT Government under an adaptive management framework.
+Ongoing evaluation of actions will also be undertaken by the National Recovery Team under an adaptive management framework.